 Airports are getting busier by the day and security lines are where you are going to find the biggest backups.
 By being able to cut the line, you will be reducing your time unnecessarily spent around strangers.

-Even though many of us will have access to a vaccine for the coronavirus (COVID-19), there will always be an inherent risk when traveling on public transportation.
+Even though many of us have access to a vaccine for the coronavirus (COVID-19), there will always be an inherent risk when traveling on public transportation.